-Europe.
-Late that year, reform-minded leaders in Croatia and Slovenia agreed to hold free, multiparty elections in their republics.
-The right-wing nationalist Croatian Democratic Union (Hrvatska Demokratska Zaiednica or HDZ - see p.
-5-6 of Political and Social Relations) won the 1990 Croatian election.
-HDZ leader Franio Tudman - an ex-Partisan and former Yugoslav Army general and professor, who had been jailed for his dissident activities during the Croatian Spring - took office as Croatia's President within the Yugoslav federation.
-As many Serbs protested discriminatory actions by the new Croatian government.
+Europe, Late that year, reform-minded leaders in Croatia and Slovenia agreed to hold free, multiparty elections in their republics.
+The right-wing nationalist Croatian Democratic Union (Hrvatska Demokratska Zajednica or HDZ - see Political and Social Relations) won the 1990 Croatian election, HDZ leader Franjo Tuđman - an ex-Partisan and former Yugoslav Army general and professor, who had been jailed for his dissident activities during the Croatian Spring - took office as Croatia's President within the Yugoslav federation.
+As many Serbs protested discriminatory actions bv the new government.
 Serbia's leader Milošević began promoting the idea of a "Greater Serbia," including not only its historic territory but all lands where Serbs currently resided and notably also territories in Croatia.
 Spurred on by Milošević, the Serbian government equated the rise of Croatian nationalism as advocated by Tudman with a return to Ustaše fascism.
 Anger and mistrust rose across the region.